Lydwen/Mr.Statamutation/Specification.md

 I. Project Description

-This project aims at building an architecture able to automatize testing operations on mutated program, using tools such as Maven, Spoon and jUnit.
+This project aims at building a software architecture able to automatize testing operations on mutated program, using tools such as Maven, Spoon and jUnit.
+This is the Mutation Testing.
 A mutated program is a program on which has been applied a mutation.
 A mutation consists in modifying, removing or adding a part of a program.

 II.
 Tools